Health Care under the Commission of Government

 One of the Commission of Government’s chief ambitions upon taking office was to improve health care in Newfoundland and Labrador.
 During its 15-year tenure, it established a string of cottage hospitals and nursing stations across the country, increased bed capacities at existing hospitals, operated a medical ship to visit remote communities, and tried to improve the nation’s overall health through dietary reform.
 It also opened a Child Welfare Clinic, created a Division of Child Welfare, introduced adoption legislation, and distributed the nutritional supplement cocomalt to schoolchildren.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 02.04.007), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 02.04.007), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Despite these efforts, providing better public health care in Newfoundland and Labrador was a challenge for government officials.
 The country’s scattered population made it difficult to provide accessible and affordable medical services; a large public debt severely limited the Commission’s ability to improve existing medical services or introduce new ones; and a scarcity of properly trained physicians and nurses further undermined any efforts to improve health-care services.